exonum/exonum-doc/src/advanced/services/configuration.md

    1. `actual_from` in the config propose, which is referenced by vote transaction, is greater than *current height*.

-   1. no vote from the same node's public key has been submitted previously.
+   1. no vote for the same proposal from the same node's public key has been submitted previously.

 ### Propose Configuration

-    POST {basePath}/configs/postpropose
+    POST {base_path}/configs/postpropose

 Posts proposed configuration body.